0xMorph/Blockchain-Notes/Smart Contract Best Practices/Development Recommendation/General.md

 }
 ```
 If `Worker.doWork()` is called with the address of the deployed `Destructor` contract as an argument, the `Worker` contract will self-destruct

+## Force-feeding Ether
+Caution on coding an invariant that strictly checks the balance of a contract.

+An attacker and force to send ether to any account and it cannot be prevented, not even via a fallback function that does a `revert()`.

+Attacker creates a contract, funding it with 1 wei, then invoking `selfdestruct(victimAddress)`.
+No code is invoked in `victimAddress`, so it cannot be prevented.
+This is also true of block reward which is sent to the address of the miner, which can be any arbitrary address.

+Since the contract address can be precomputed, ether can eb sent to an address before the contract is deployed.

+## Public on-chain Data
+Avoid requiring users to publish info too early.
+Use commitment schemes with separate phases